NeuroTech-Leuven/TheMindWitcher/src/Imaginary Movement/README.md

 It takes the preprocessed data as its input, without further modifications, and returns the probabilities of the input data belonging to our considered classification classes.

-In the case a BCI2000 EEG system is used, comprising 64 channels, this strategy results in a classification performance with an f1 score of 80%, which is again generally considered to be quite good for a multi-subject EEG application, especially if the pipeline is completely subject-independent, in contrast to the Machine Learning pipeline.
+For the PhysioNet dataset with 64 channels, this strategy results in a classification performance with an f1 score of 80%, which is again generally considered to be quite good for a multi-subject EEG application, especially if the pipeline is completely subject-independent, in contrast to the Machine Learning pipeline.

 In the case an Ant-Neuro headset is used, however, comprising only 8 channels, the performance drops to 62%.